 Now more than ever, it is a wonderful time to be a lighting photographer.
 I have long maintained a book list on Strobist, but it has gotten out of date.
 Today I am correcting that with a tight list of books that I can absolutely recommend for photographers who want to learn.

-The list includes just five books on lighting, a book on the interpersonal aspects of photography and a massive, magnum opus that is not even out yet.
-(But I've seen it!)
+The list includes just five books on lighting, a book on the interpersonal aspects of photography and a massive, magnum opus that for the right people will prove invaluable.

 To think of Joe McNally's The Moment it Clicks as a lighting book is to shortchange it, and you.
 It was McNally's first lighting book after 30 years of shooting at the highest levels, and as such he had a bit of pent-up info to get out.